tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 In order to send an encrypted SNI, the client MUST first select one of the server ESNIKeyShareEntry values and generate an (EC)DHE share in the matching group.
-This share will then be sent to the server in the EncryptedSNI extension and used to derive the SNI encryption key.
+This share will then be sent to the server in the "encrypted_sni" extension and used to derive the SNI encryption key.
 It does not affect the (EC)DHE shared secret used in the TLS key schedule.

-Let Z be the DH shared secret derived from a key share in ESNIKeys and the corresponding client share in EncryptedSNI.key_share.
+Let Z be the DH shared secret derived from a key share in ESNIKeys and the corresponding client share in ClientEncryptedSNI.key_share.
 The SNI encryption key is computed from Z as follows:

 ~~~~